joakimandal/Partygame/README.md

 [![Screen shake demo](https://raw.githubusercontent.com/joakimandal/Partygame/master/countthenumber.png)](https://streamable.com/xgzb3)

 Demo of screen shake.
 In this demo, screen shake is applied when a player entity hits the ground.
-The screen shake is based on the y-velocity of the player.
+The screen shake applied is based on the y-velocity of the player.